How to Plan a Perfect Sintra Day Trip from Lisbon

 The Quinta da Regaleira is another stately and picturesque estate near Sintra.
 The mansion on the estate is beautiful, but most people spend the majority of their time exploring the delightful gardens.
 The dramatic spiral staircase in the Portal of the Guardians is the quintessential photo spot here.
 This palace was a surprise favorite on our Sintra day trip.

-Pro Tip: Buy timed tickets online here to skip the lines.
+Pro tip: Buy timed tickets online here to skip the lines.
 Since you do have to select a time for entry, I would buy tickets to Pena Palace first, and then choose the time for Quinta da Regaleira after that.
 Ideally, plan for Pena Palace in the morning, and time Quinta da Regaleira later in the afternoon (or vice versa) to ensure you have plenty of time in between to fully enjoy both sites.

-How to get there: The Quinta da Regaleira is an easy 10 minute walk from Sintra.
+The Quinta da Regaleira is an easy 10 minute walk from Sintra.
 Or you can take bus 435 from the train station.

 5. Monserrate Palace

 We sadly ran out of time and did not make it to Monserrate Palace.
 It is one of my regrets of this trip because the palace looks truly stunning.
 And because it is slightly outside of Sintra, it is probably a little less crowded than the other palaces.
 The blend of gothic, Indian, and Moorish influences in the architecture of this palace makes for a very sumptuous interior.
 It’s eye candy for architecture admirers.
-Buy tickets online here.

-How to get there: Take bus 435 to the Monserrate Palace stop (16 min).
+Take bus 435 to the Monserrate Palace stop (16 min).

 Heading to Portugal?
 Bookmark our Northern Spain and Portugal itinerary for more details on the best things to do and eat and the best places to stay!